Gerard J. Foschini: Biography

 In 2002, Foschini received the Thomas Alva Edison Patent Award, an honor given to people from New Jersey who have changed the world with their inventions; he has also received the Bell Labs Inventor's Award, Gold Award and Teamwork Award and holds the titles of "Distinguished Member of Staff, Distinguished Inventor" in the Laboratories.

-Before his work on BLAST, Foschini had already been elected a Fellow of the Institute of Electrical and Electronics Engineers in 1986, "for contributions to communications theory".
+Before his work on BLAST, Foschini had already been elected a fellow of the Institute of Electrical and Electronics Engineers in 1986, "for contributions to communications theory".

 Foschini received the 2008 IEEE Alexander Graham Bell Medal "For seminal contributions to the science and technology of multiple-antenna wireless communications."
 And the IEEE Eric E. Sumner Award in 2006.
 Also in 2008 he received the New Jersey Institute of Technology Alumni Achievement Honor Roll Award and the IEEE Communication Theory Committee Technical Achievement Award.
 On March 28, 2015, he received the Stevens Technology Distinguished Alumni Award for Engineering, and is part of the Stevens Institute of Technology top 150 in 150 years.

 In 2018, Foschini was honored as an NJIT magazine Top Influencer from the Institution.

 In 2009, Foschini was elected to the National Academy of Engineering.

+On September 17, 2023 Foschini died after suffering from Parkinson's disease for several years.